 This instructional video demonstrates the following flair bartending trick: the tin roll exchange.

-This instructional video demonstrates the following flair bartending trick: the tin roll.
+This instructional video demonstrates the following flair bartending trick: how to roll the tin all the way around your body.